osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 To support the reuse of common configuration blocks, EDS egress configuration is divided into four components:

-- `EgressConfigurations`: Ties together the three previous components and includes settings for type and stream prefixing, backfill, and more
+- `EgressConfigurations`: Ties together the three following components and includes settings for type and stream prefixing, backfill, and more

 - `EgressEndpoints`: Describes the egress endpoint connectivity information